Advice for Primrose Hill visitors on New Year’s Eve

 In the run-up to New Year’s Eve, The Royal Parks and the Metropolitan Police are reminding visitors not to bring fireworks or paper lanterns to Primrose Hill and that the park is not an official viewing area for the Mayor of London’s New Year’s Eve fireworks display.

-The Royal Parks is supporting the Metropolitan Police in ensuring that the park does not become a place for large groups to gather to hold their own firework event or party.
+The Royal Parks is working with partners, including the Metropolitan Police in ensuring that the park does not become a place for large groups to gather to hold their own firework event or party.
 Organising large gatherings without permission and setting off fireworks or lanterns is in breach of Royal Parks regulations, which are enforceable by the Met Police.

 Primrose Hill is not suitable for large gatherings.
 The Metropolitan Police will be present in the park on New Year’s Eve, supported by stewards, who will be reminding people that the park will close at 1am on New Year’s Day.